-- The executive compensation program contains a mix of salary, cash bonus and long-term equity-based compensation, including, since 2020, an increased weighting on long-term equity. - Each of the LTIP and STIP (including as amended in 2020) are based upon pre-existing measures, which are set at the beginning of the applicable performance period. - The STIP and LTIP (including as amended in 2020), collectively, utilize a balanced variety of performance measures, including financial and non-financial performance measures. - The STIP and LTIP (including as amended in 2020) contain reasonable award opportunities that are capped at appropriate maximum levels. - The Compensation Committee retains discretion under the 2020 Amended and Restated STIP with respect to total awards. - WashREIT adopted a share ownership policy by which each executive is required to maintain a multiple of his or her base salary in common shares. - WashREIT adopted a "clawback" policy by which the Board has the right to seek to recoup all or any portion of the value of incentive awards.
+- The executive compensation program contains a mix of salary, cash bonus and long-term equity-based compensation with a heavier weighting on long-term equity, which commenced in 2020. - Each of the LTIP and STIP (including as amended in 2020) is based upon pre-existing measures. - The STIP and LTIP (including as amended in 2020), collectively, utilize a balanced variety of performance measures, including financial and nonfinancial performance measures. - The STIP and LTIP (including as amended in 2020) contain reasonable award opportunities that are capped at appropriate maximum levels. - The Compensation Committee retains discretion under the STIP (including as amended in 2020) with respect to total awards. - WashREIT adopted a share ownership policy by which each executive is required to maintain a multiple of his or her base salary in common shares. - WashREIT adopted a "clawback" policy by which the Board has the right to seek to recoup all or any portion of the value of incentive awards.